Pillar guide · updated June 2026

 Families with kids

-Casa Fuego is off-limits.
+Casa Fuego and Casa Eclipse are both off-limits — they are the two adults-only Casas.
 Every other Casa welcomes children.
 If you want a rooftop your kids can use, aim for Luna, Vida, or Sol.
 If you want to be near the family pools and kids club, Tierra and Espiral tend to sit closer to them.

 Dining access matrix